A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Background

 \subsection{Related Work}

 \paragraph{Dynamic Network Embeddings}

 One line of related work is focused on node embeddings for dynamic networks.
 Compared to static network embedding methods, dynamic network embedding methods assign nodes low-dimensional representations that effectively preserve the temporal information. \citet{nguyen2018continuous} proposed continuous-time dynamic network embeddings (CTDNE), a general framework to learn a time-respecting embedding from continuous-time dynamic networks.
 Their framework acts as a basis for incorporating temporal dependencies into existing node embedding and deep graph models based on random walks.
-Many other approaches for dynamic network embedding have also been proposed \citep{goyal2018dyngem, goyal2020dyngraph2vec, chen2018scalable, sankar2018dynamic}.
-These and other related methods are discussed in a recent survey paper on dynamic network embedding \citep{xie2020survey}.
+Other approaches for dynamic network embedding have also been proposed \citep{chen2018scalable, sankar2018dynamic, goyal2020dyngraph2vec}, many of which are discussed in a recent survey on dynamic network embedding \citep{xie2020survey}.

 \paragraph{TPP-based Network Models} TPP-based network models are generative models for continuous-time dynamic networks that incorporate both a generative process for the nodes $(u,v)$ that form an edge and the time $t$ at which an edge is formed.
 These timestamped edges or events can be viewed as triplets $(u,v,t)$.
-Many TPP-based network models utilize a discrete latent variable representation for the nodes \citep{Blundell2012,Dubois2013,miscouridou2018modelling,junuthula2019block,arastuie2020chip}, dividing them into different blocks or communities.
+Many TPP-based network models utilize a discrete latent variable representation for the nodes \citep{Blundell2012,Dubois2013,miscouridou2018modelling,junuthula2019block,arastuie2020chip, soliman2022multivariate}, dividing them into different blocks or communities.

 The most closely related work to this paper is the dual latent space (DLS) model \citep{yang2017decoupling}, which also utilizes a continuous latent variable representation inspired by the latent space model.
 The DLS model uses bivariate Hawkes processes to capture the homophily and reciprocity of dynamic networks.
 They observed that the latent dimensions of users which affect link formation may be different from the latent dimensions of users which affect reciprocity.
 We discuss shortcomings of the DLS model and its relation to our proposed model in Section \ref{sec:relation_DLS}.